ombulabs/blog/_posts/2019-11-27-update-sitemaps-during-heroku-deploy.markdown

 `rake sitemap:install`

-that will create a config file with some information to be used by the gem, like the sample below:
+That will create a config file with some information to be used by the gem, like the sample below:

 ```
 require 'sitemap_generator'